In this article

 The technical term for alcoholism is alcohol use disorder (AUD).

-17.6 million Americans suffer from alcohol use disorder, making it the second-most widespread substance addiction after tobacco.7
+17.6 million Americans suffer from alcohol use disorder.
+This makes it the second-most widespread substance addiction after tobacco.7

 There are both physical and psychological factors behind this widespread drug addiction.